-Also Rao et al. (2016) published a double-blind, randomized, placebo-controlled trial to evaluate the effect of a standardized Trigonella foenum-graecum seed extract on the symptoms of androgen deficiency, sexual function and serum androgen concentrations.
-120 healthy men aged between 43 and 70 years of age (test group received 600 mg/day for 12 weeks) were studied for the change in the Aging Male Symptom questionnaire (AMS), sexual function and serum testosterone.
+Also, Rao et al. (2016) published a double-blind, randomised, placebo-controlled trial to evaluate the effect of a standardised Trigonella foenum-graecum seed extract on the symptoms of androgen deficiency, sexual function and serum androgen concentrations.
+One hundred twenty healthy men aged between 43 and 70 years of age (test group received 600 mg per day for 12 weeks) were studied for the change in the Aging Male Symptom (AMS) questionnaire, sexual function and serum testosterone.
 The authors reported that over time and between the active and placebo groups, significant decrease in AMS score and improvement of sexual function were reported.
 Serum testosterone and free testosterone levels also increased.

-.The study by Rao et al (2016) included only healthy subjects for a short period of 12 weeks and There is no information available that fenugreek has been in medicinal use within the EU for at least ten years for treatment of the symptoms of androgen deficiency and sexual function.
+The study by Rao et al. (2016) included only healthy subjects for a short period of 12 weeks and there is no information available that fenugreek has been in medicinal use within the EU for at least ten years for treatment of the symptoms of androgen deficiency and sexual function.
 Thus, it does not introduce the possibility for the establishment of a well-establish use monograph.

-Another open label, one arm, non-randomized, post-marketing surveillance study to access the efficacy of fenugreek seed water/ethanol extract (No details on DER) enriched in furostanolic saponins on ovarian cyst reduction was published by Swaroop et al. (2015).
-50 Premenopausal women (age=18-45 years), diagnosed with Polycystic Ovarian Syndrome.
-The authors reported that administration for 3 consecutive months led to reduction of ovarian volume number of ovarian cysts and other related parameters, significant increase in LH and FSH.
-47 Subjects demonstrated reduced cyst size.
+Another open label, one arm, non-randomised, post-marketing surveillance study to access the efficacy of fenugreek seed water/ethanol extract (no details on DER) enriched in furostanolic saponins on ovarian cyst reduction was published by Swaroop et al. (2015).
+Fifty premenopausal women (age = 18-45 years), diagnosed with Polycystic Ovarian Syndrome (PCOS).
+The authors reported that administration for 3 consecutive months led to reduction of ovarian volume number of ovarian cysts and other related parameters, significant increase in luteinizing hormone (LH) and follicle stimulating hormone (FSH).
+Forty-seven subjects demonstrated reduced cyst size.
 Of these, 36 subjects exhibited no cyst at the completion of the study.
-Over the 90 days of treatment no biochemical evidences of hepatotoxicity, nephrotoxicity or cardiotoxicity.
+Over the 90 days of treatment no biochemical evidence of hepatotoxicity, nephrotoxicity or cardiotoxicity.
 No significant change in hemogram.

-The quality of his clinical study is low (open study, one-arm, non-randomized, only 50 patients included) and does not introduce the possibility for the establishment of a well-establish use monograph for ovarian cyst reduction.
+The quality of his clinical study is low (open study, one-arm, non-randomised, only 50 patients included) and does not introduce the possibility for the establishment of a well-establish use monograph for ovarian cyst reduction.

-Table 17: Overview of the clinical studies on humans, in menopause and sexual health.
+A summary of the clinical studies on humans, in menopause and sexual health is included in Table 17.

-Type (aim) and objective(s) of Study Reference Study Design and Type of Control Study duration (if available) Test Product(s): herbal preparation, pharmaceutica I form; Dosage Regimen; Route of Administration Duration of treatment Number of Subjects (including age, sex, drop out) Healthy Subjects or Diagnosis of Patients (inclusion criteria) Outcomes (primary and secondary endpoints) Statistical analysis (e.g. ITT yes/no, CI 95%) Quality score Comments on clinical relevance of results Efficacy in reducing menopausal symptoms Steels et al. (2017) Double-blind, randomized, placebo-contr olled trial Capsule containing: 300 mg of a T. foenum- graecum de husked seed dry extract 33:1, equivalent to 9.9-g dry herb, standardized for a minimum of 50% of furostanol saponins] Duration: 12 weeks: 115 women aged 40 to 65 59 were allocated to test group (n=54 completed) 56 allocated to placebo group (n=50 completed) Healthy women experiencing menopausal symptoms scoring greater than mild on the Menopause-Sp ecific Quality of Life (MENQOL) Included both peri - menopausal and menopausal women.
-4,8 and 12 weeks: Primary endpoint: Menopause-Speci fic Quality of Life (MENQOL) questionnaire; Secondary endpoint: Oestradiol levels and biochemical blood parameters MENQOL score (p < 0.001); Not relevant due to the lack of qualification of perimenopausal and menopausal status and the sample size.
-Effect on plasma oestrogens and Randomized, double- blinded, 500mg - 1000 mg/day of hydroethanolic Eighty-eight women extract-treated group - n moderate to severe postmenopaus Significant increase in plasma estradiol Mean ± SD.
-No adverse events reported
+Study, reference Study design, controls, duration Test products (preparation, pharm. form. dose, route of admin, duration) Number of subjects (including age, sex, drop out) Healthy subjects or diagnosis of patients Outcomes (primary and secondary endpoints) Statistical analysis, quality score Clinical relevance Efficacy in reducing menopausal symptoms Steels et al. (2011) Double-blind, randomised, placebo-control led trial Capsule containing: 300 mg of a Trigonella foenum-graecum de husked seed dry extract 33:1, equivalent to 9.9 g dry herb, standardised for a minimum of 50% of furostanol saponins Duration: 12 weeks: 115 women aged 40 to 65 59 were allocated to test group (n=54 completed) 56 allocated to placebo group (n=50 completed) Healthy women experiencing menopausal symptoms scoring greater than mild on the MENQOL questionnaire Included both peri- menopausal and menopausal women.
+4,8 and 12 weeks: Primary endpoint: MENQOL questionnaire; Secondary endpoint: oestradiol levels and biochemical blood parameters MENQOL score (p<0.001) Not relevant due to the lack of qualification of peri-menopausal and menopausal status and the sample size.